 Once you enroll in any kind of group travel and pay your money, you've made a contractual commitment with the company organizing the travel.
 Understand what you're signing and saying.

-Prep With EF Podcasts
+Prep With Podcasts

 Get Pre-Departure Info

 Your group leader can create an EF webpage -- ask if you don't hear about one.
 Use it to find packing lists, enroll if you haven't, and download pre-departure info like schedules and hotel addresses.
-Big tip: hopping continents while hauling lots of luggage is a drag.
+Big tip: Hopping continents while hauling lots of luggage is a drag.

 Your group will be assigned an EF tour consultant after enrollment -- use that resource.
-He/she will send tickets, schedules and last-minute info to the group leader, as well as helping you understand accreditation possibilities.
+He/she will send tickets, schedules, and last-minute info to the group leader, as well as helping you understand accreditation possibilities.

-Sign Up for Credit
+Sign up for Credit